Joseph Skerrett. Lived in Nantwich, Cheshire. 1745?-1832.

 1. Robert Skerrett (the Apothecary).

-2. General Skerrett who died in the Peninsular Campaign.
+2. Lieutenant General John Nicholas Skerrett who's son was John Byrne Skerrett 1778-1814 who died in the Peninsular Campaign (Siege of Bergenop-Zoom, March 1814).
 He had been engaged to Hannah Caldwell.

 3. Possibly others?